Ashutoshai/ImageProcessing/Helmet detectionMediapipe/Readme.md

 In this assignment I used tensorflow object detection Api and followed below Steps to Achieve the Functionality

 1.Creating Input data .txt files through bounding boxes from images.

 2.Converting to train and text.

 3.Creating train and test tf records.

 4.Added helmet label.

 5.Started the training of data.

-6.Convert the model file to tflite by using following command 7.Change the mediapipe graph.pbtxt file and add label into label.txt file and place the tflite model into model directory of mediapipe.
+6.Convert the model file to tflite format.

+7.Change the mediapipe graph.pbtxt file and add label into label.txt file and place the tflite model into model directory of mediapipe.

 8.in the graph.pbtxt file change the below configuration Modelname,numboxes,stride,classes,aspect_ratio,x_scale,y_scale,h_scale,w_scale.

 9.Also used android studio to run the tflite model.

 10.Since I donot have gpus trained on less iamges on cpu.

 Observations:
-1.Automl and Teachable Machine is not comaptible with Mediapipe 2.Tensorflow 2.x is not comaptible with google media cpu mode of execution.
+1.Automl and Teachable Machine is not comaptible with Mediapipe.

+2.Tensorflow 2.x is not comaptible with google media cpu mode of execution.

 3.Faced Environment issues with yolov3 with mediapipe.

 Sample Commands